 Starting with the 1970s and continuing into the past few decades, the widespread and easy availability of petrochemicals enabled a dramatic rise in popularity of synthetic fabrics.
 However, some of the world’s top trendsetters have now begun to question whether this is a direction we should continue to go in.
 People have started to realize that fossil fuels are in limited supply and are not renewable.

 In the bedroom, this means that eco-conscious influencers are starting to shun poly-cotton blend sheets, blankets and bedding.
 They are seeking out natural fibers for their bedding instead.
-Linen, organic cotton and other natural fiber bed linens are of interest currently.
+Linen, organic cotton, natural fiber bed linens and other bed-cooling solutions are of interest currently.